Are You Interested in an Economics Major?

 As part of the general university required courses, you are encouraged to take several courses that will count toward your College of Business and Economics coursework that also fulfill GUR requirements.
 This can shorten your time to graduation by at least a quarter.
 Some GURs can be waived with AP credits that were earned in high school or transfer credits.
 Be sure to contact the Academic Advising Center to discuss individual situations.

-- Complete the CBE Economics Application form for all Economics majors except the Economics/Accounting major.
-Economics/Accounting majors should use the CBE Economics/Accounting form and select Economics/Accounting from the drop-down menu.
+- Complete the CBE Major Declaration Form and select your choice of the Economics major from the drop-down menu.
 You will need to provide current unofficial, electronic copies of all college transcripts if Western does not have the most recent versions.
 (To attach the transcript(s): copy and paste each transcript from the electronic form, then save it as a Word Document or print to PDF and attach.)
-The application form will be forwarded to the Department of Economics for review at your appointment.
-The Transfer Equivalency document is not acceptable.
+The application form will be forwarded to the Department of Economics for review.

 - Students wishing to declare one of the combined majors must meet the major declaration requirements of the other department(s).

 Once you've declared the major of your choice, you will be assigned an advisor.
 Plan to contact them right away, do not wait for them to contact you.
 They will help you plan your coursework to maximize your time as a Department of Economics major.
-For more information including downloadable plans of study visit the Current Economics Major Page.
+For more information including downloadable plans of study see Current Economics Majors.

 Declare a Minor in Economics

-To declare a Minor in Economics complete the CBE Economics Minor Declaration Form.
+To declare a Minor in Economics complete the Minor Declaration Form.

 If you are transferring from another college or university see our page on Transfer Student Information